AdobeDocs/experience-cloud.en/help/recommendations-in-a-website/introduction.md

 Nearly everyone among us has bought a product we saw first in a recommendation somewhere.

-### Digital-first experiences are raising the bar for personalization.
+### Digital-first experiences are raising the bar for personalization

 ![2](./images/image2.png)